contextjs/docs/docs/api/io.md

 public static copy(source: string, target: string): boolean;

 /**
+* Copies a file.
+* @param source The source file path.
+* @param target The target file path.
+* @param overwrite true to overwrite the target file; otherwise, false.
+* @returns true if the file was copied; otherwise, false.
+* @throws {NullReferenceException} When the source or target string is null or contains only empty spaces.
+* @throws {FileNotFoundException} When the source file does not exist.
+* @throws {FileExistsException} When the target file already exists and overwrite is false.
+*/
+public static copy(source: string, target: string, overwrite: boolean): boolean;

+/**
  * Determines whether the specified file exists.
  * @param file The file to check.
  * @returns true if the file exists; otherwise, false.